 While high-performance car culture on the East Coast was largely ignored by the enthusiast press during the 1950s and early ‘60s, all that changed when Motion Performance was formed in 1964.
 There were several GM Automotive lines that did factory authorized builds w/full warranties such as Yenko Chevrolet & by Dick Harrell Chevrolet both sporting large output 427 motors thru 1969.
 Motion was 1st located in Brooklyn, followed by a move to Long Island beside Baldwin Chevrolet in 1966, Motion Performance was quickly the place to go for the quickest street and race cars available anywhere.
 By 1967, new cars sold through Motion’s partnership with Baldwin Chevrolet delivered guaranteed mid-11-second quarter-mile performance while retaining the full factory warranty coverage.
 The good times rolled until 1973, when both the U.S. Department of Transportation and Environmental Protection Agency threatened to levy massive fines on each item removed on each car Motion Performance sold, ending one of the most amazing chapters in high-performance automotive history.

 This all-out 1973 Chevrolet Camaro is documented by Motion Performance co-founder Joel Rosen and also believed to be the last Baldwin-Motion Phase III equipped Camaro completed in-house and later sold.
-It was originally built up & owned by Rosen’s best mechanic, Dominick LoPinto, who converted this Camaro into a full blown Phase III for his personal consumption at Motion Performance w/Mr. Motion’s blessings.
-Dominik borrowed money from Joel to fund his new Camaro & was making payments until he decided to put her up for sale on Motion Performance’s front lot.
+The Story states that it was originally built up & owned by Rosen’s best mechanic, Dominick LoPinto, who converted this Camaro into a full blown Phase III for his personal consumption at Motion Performance w/Mr. Motion’s blessings.
+The fact is that Joel Rosen was under major scrutiny by the Government & the EPA to stop building cars & as he removed smog equipment it would cost him huge fines.
+So he got creative & sold his last few Motion builds simply as “Used Cars” then it was put up for sale on Motion Performance’s front lot w/only Delivery & Test miles.

 Featuring this unusual original ’73 color of Light Copper Metallic (#60) exterior base/clear coat paint with bold White Motion Performance stripes over a businesslike black interior, this wild Motion Performance Phase III Camaro features a really hot 454 LS-6 Chevy motor w/475 HP underneath its aggressive L88-style hood, backed by a TurboHydro manual shift automatic transmission w/4.10 gears set up for the 1/4 mile track.
 In addition to sporty bucket seats, the Camaro is equipped with a floor console with a wild race proven quick shifter, a basic AM radio, dual sideview mirrors and a complete Motion-installed racing roll bar.
 Casting a menacing presence with period-style American Racing wheels sporting a set of Mickey Thompson S/S Indy 70 Profile tires, this all-out 1973 Motion Performance Phase III Camaro marks the end of a legendary era.